speedscale/docs/docs/reference/faq.md

 Note that you do not want to modify the replica set, but the error message in there may help you understand which component is missing.

+### Communication with the generator was lost during replay?

+The [generator](./glossary.md#generator) is the Speedscale component that sends requests to the [SUT](./glossary.md#sut) (your service) during replay.
+Under normal circumstances the generator runs for as long as it takes to make requests according to the [snapshot](./glossary.md#snapshot) and [test config](./glossary.md#test-config), sends replay details to the Speedscale cloud and exits cleanly, but things can go sideways with this critical component in a nubmer of ways.

+The most common failure scenario happens when the generator runs out of memory.
+The generator needs to store information about requests while they are being sent to the Speedscale cloud and sending too many requests at one time can cause an [OOM](https://en.wikipedia.org/wiki/Out_of_memory) event.
+Try increasing the generator's resource requirements or enabling generator [low data mode](./glossary.md#low-data-mode) in the test config.

 ### Not seeing traffic when using a port forward? <a href="#port-forward" id="port-forward"></a>

 If you are using [**port forwarding**](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/) to call a service, then `goproxy` will not be able to detect the traffic.
 Enabling port forwarding will circumvent `goproxy` and prevent us from seeing any traffic.